turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-10-tests.md

 ## Solve Tests (SLV)

-- [ ] US9-SLV-1: It should not show the pixel art on render
-- [ ] US9-SLV-2: It should show the pixel art once the puzzle is solved
+- [x] US10-SLV-1: It should show the pixel art once the puzzle is solved